MAC-VO/MAC-VO/README.md

 > [!NOTE]
 > We plan to release TensorRT accelerated implementation and adapting more matching networks for MAC-VO.
 If you are interested, please star ⭐ this repo to stay tuned.

 > [!NOTE]
-> Clone the repository using the following command to include all submodules automatically.
->
-> `git clone -b dev/fixgit https://github.com/MAC-VO/MAC-VO.git --recursive`
->

-> [!NOTE]
 >
 > We provide **[documentation for extending MAC-VO](https://mac-vo.github.io/wiki/)** for extending MAC-VO or using this repository as a boilerplate for *your* learning-based Visual Odometry.